Can You Fix a Bad 3D Surface?

 I have been doing topo work with drones since the infancy of using drones to collect data.
 Drones are a great tool but must be used properly.
 In addition, expectations must be managed to provide accurate information within tolerance.

-The best accuracy one should expect from a drone topo is a half a tenth (.05’).
+The best accuracy one should expect from a drone topo is half a tenth (.05’).
 That is great news for doing interim dirt topo(s) and pre-job topo(s) on mostly cleared land.
 Photogrammetry software does not perform well with a single-color surface.
 We often have problems with sand and dirt work that is smooth and monotone.
 White and asphalt paving both have the same issue.
 It is difficult to get any consistency with photogrammetry modeling on these surfaces.
-Things get worse when you try and extract curb data, elevations jump.
-Photogrammetry cannot be used to obtain paving elevations for rehabilitation and widening.
+Things get worse when you try and extract curb data, and elevations jump.
+Photogrammetry techniques cannot be used to obtain paving elevations for rehabilitation and widening.

 Over the years we have provided drone topo(s) on heavy highway projects.
 That information is used as part of a hybrid surface.
-The drone is great for slopes and median while a higher accuracy method is employed for paving areas.
+The drone is great for slopes and medians while a higher accuracy method is employed for paving areas.

 Drone LIDAR